Epistasis: History

 Understanding of epistasis has changed considerably through the history of genetics and so too has the use of the term.
 The term was first used in 1907 by William Bateson and his collaborators Florence Durham and Muriel Wheldale Onslow.
 In early models of natural selection devised in the early 20th century, each gene was considered to make its own characteristic contribution to fitness, against an average background of other genes.
 Some introductory courses still teach population genetics this way.
 Because of the way that the science of population genetics was developed, evolutionary geneticists have tended to think of epistasis as the exception.
 However, in general, the expression of any one allele depends in a complicated way on many other alleles.

 In classical genetics, if genes A and B are mutated, and each mutation by itself produces a unique phenotype but the two mutations together show the same phenotype as the gene A mutation, then gene A is epistatic and gene B is hypostatic.
-For example, the gene for total baldness is epistatic to the gene for brown hair.
-In this sense, epistasis can be contrasted with genetic dominance, which is an interaction between alleles at the same gene locus.
-As the study of genetics developed, and with the advent of molecular biology, epistasis started to be studied in relation to quantitative trait loci (QTL) and polygenic inheritance.
+For example, the gene for total baldness is epistatic to the gene for brown hair, because the baldness phenotype masks the expression of the hair color gene.
+As the study of genetics developed, and with the advent of molecular biology, the focus shifted from simple (and complete) masking effects to the complex, quantitative interactions between genes.
+Consequently, the definition of epistasis has expanded to describe any non-additive interaction between two or more mutations.

 The effects of genes are now commonly quantifiable by assaying the magnitude of a phenotype (e.g. height, pigmentation or growth rate) or by biochemically assaying protein activity (e.g. binding or catalysis).
 Increasingly sophisticated computational and evolutionary biology models aim to describe the effects of epistasis on a genome-wide scale and the consequences of this for evolution.
-Since identification of epistatic pairs is challenging both computationally and statistically, some studies try to prioritize epistatic pairs.
+Since identification of epistatic pairs is challenging both computationally and statistically, many studies have tried to prioritize epistatic pairs.
+In recent years, however, high throughput experiments and computational assays have allowed researchers to also study higher-order epistasis (where more than two mutations at different loci interact).